moviedo5/FDA_3D_Point_Cloud/README.md

 # Supplementary material for “3D point cloud semantic segmentation through functional data analysis”

-Supplementary codes and data used in the paper @darbalaei2022functional.
+Supplementary codes and data used in the paper *3D point cloud semantic segmentation through functional data analysis*

 Please cite this paper as: